 Example 2: If we can make these changes, and have everyone down at 8:00 am for breakfast and be ready for school every morning at 8:30 am for a whole week, we can plan a special __________________(craft project, field trip, dessert, new sticker book, new box of crayons, special breakfast out with Dad, overnight at Grandma and Grandpa’s, trip to the library, etc.)

 Thankfully, you do not have to put up with toys all over the floor.
 What a relief to know that you do not have to stay frustrated.
-You can manage how your home school day will start.
+By coming up with creative solutions, you can manage how your home school day will start without the clutter.

 It will take work to make the changes.
 However, by getting everyone on board with a plan and positive reward system you can have a better day.